-The key success to pass this exam is to work with Information Security on a regular basis, theory, books and training videos alone are not enough to pass this exam.
+The key success to in passing this exam is to work with Information Security on a regular basis, theory, books, and training videos alone are not enough to pass this exam.
 For this reason, to be eligible and register for this exam in the first place, you need to have at least 3 years of working experience in Information Security.

-The resource materials that I recommend to have around while you are studying and preparing are the following:
+The resource materials that I recommend having around while you are studying and preparing are the following: